 TGFβ is thought to promote growth and metastases of established tumors, inducing immunosuppression, fibrosis, blood vessel growth, and changes in tumor cells themselves.
 Some tumor cells of human epithelial malignancies express αvβ8, leading to activation of TGFβ in the tumor microenvironment.
 Overexpression of αvβ8 by tumor cells and expression of TGFβ in tumors has been linked to poor clinical outcomes.

-Corbus plans to develop CRB-601 for treatment of solid tumors in combination with existing therapies.
+Corbus is developing CRB-601 for treatment of solid tumors in combination with existing therapies.

 CRB-601 is an anti-αvβ8 mAb and potent at picomolar concentrations in inhibiting activation of TGFβ.
 C6D4, the parent mAb of CRB-601, has single agent activity as well as synergistic activity when combined with an anti-PD1 mAb in syngeneic mouse tumor models.
 CRB-601 was licensed from University of California San Francisco (UCSF) and invented by Dr. Stephen Nishimura and his team.

 CRB-601 will be studied for the treatment of solid tumors in combination with existing therapies, including checkpoint inhibitors (CPIs).
 CPIs are drugs that block proteins called checkpoints that are made by some immune system and cancer cells.
 Currently, only 44% of cancer patients are eligible for CPIs, and only 12.5% of all treated cancer patients respond.
 Among patients who respond to CPIs, disease progression often occurs due to resistance mechanisms.
 Significant unmet need remains for greater and more durable responses to CPIs.

 We believe that the combination of CRB-601 and an anti-PD-1 mAb, a type of CPI, has the potential to provide greater and more durable anti-tumor responses than either agent alone.
 The solid tumors program continues to advance toward the clinic with first patient dosed anticipated in first half of 2023 following filing of an IND.

 In inflammatory conditions, TGFβ worsens inflammation and prevents it from resolving.
 It is a hallmark of many chronic inflammatory and fibrotic diseases.
 In fibrotic conditions, TGFβ is commonly found at the site of inflammation where it acts as one of the most potent pro-inflammatory cytokines and promotes the accumulation of extracellular matrix that is a hallmark of fibrosis.